moeramadan/GoPhish-Landing-Pages/README.md

 # GoPhish Landing Pages

+GoPhish is an open-source phishing framework that makes it easy to conduct phishing simulations and security awareness training.
+It allows security professionals to create and execute phishing campaigns against their own organization to test and improve their defenses.

+## Installation and Setup

+1. **Download GoPhish**: Start by downloading the GoPhish client from the official website: [getgophish.com](https://getgophish.com).

+2. **Installation**: Installing GoPhish is straightforward.
+Once you've downloaded the client, follow the installation instructions provided for your operating system.

+3. **Launch GoPhish**: After installation, launch the GoPhish client.
+By default, GoPhish runs on `https://127.0.0.1:3333/`.

+4. **Configure Credentials**: Log in to the GoPhish web interface using the standard credentials provided during installation.
+These credentials are typically visible in the command line output when you launch GoPhish for the first time.

+## Overview

 This repository provides single-page HTML codes for realistic login pages suitable for Gophish penetration testing and phishing simulations.
+Creating realistic login pages for Gophish phishing simulations can be challenging, but this repository aims to address this by offering single-page HTML codes that closely mimic legitimate login interfaces, ensuring realistic phishing simulation experiences.
 Please use this code responsibly and ethically.

-## Overview

-Creating realistic login pages for Gophish phishing simulations can be challenging.
-This repository aims to address this by offering single-page HTML codes that closely mimic legitimate login interfaces, ensuring realistic phishing simulation experiences.

 ## Features